Categories: Resource

 Step 8: Get feedback from others

-Once you start working on your personal brand, you should take the opportunity to get feedback from others.
+Once you start working on your brand, you should take the opportunity to get feedback from others.
 Also, ensure you are getting feedback from your online marketing strategies.
-Feedbacks can be useful part of your continuous marketing research as it helps you know which strategies to retain or drop.
+Feedback can be a useful part of your continuous marketing research as it helps you know which strategies to retain or drop.

-There are many online courses that teach business skills and entrepreneurship, so take advantage of them by asking questions about how they did something or what they would do differently if they were in your shoes.
+Many online courses teach business skills and entrepreneurship, so take advantage of them by asking questions about how they did something or what they would do differently if they were in your shoes.

 Recent Posts